 The Village undertook a twelve year battle to save the old school premises for the benefit of the Parish, and is probably one of the very few in the country which retained their premises once they ceased to be used for educational purposes.
 The Reversioner for the property, a Mrs Rogers, gave the building back to the Village in the 1980s.
 The Parish Council was subsequently able to gain hold of the schoolhouse and the playground land, with a change in the law with regard to charities.

 A major fund raising exercise in the village enabled the whole building to be converted into a well-used Parish Hall, which was given charitable status by the Parish Council at that point.
 The complex of old and new Parish Halls will be of major benefit to the area in the years to come.
-For a history of the acquisition of the village hall please click here.
+Here is a history of the acquisition of the village hall.

 Squire Prodgers and his gatehouse

 The old Manor House, demolished in the late 1800s The old Manor House (Circa late 19th century)